It’s a busy time here at ToDo, as we prepare for the start of our Spring Naikan Retreat.

 Naikan is a profound process of self-reflection, using very simple and clear questions — what did I receive; what did I give; and what troubles did I cause.

-During a Naikan Retreat, participants sit in a quiet space and apply those questions to the most significant people in their life, starting with their mothers from the time they were born, and continuing with fathers, siblings, children, friends, and partners.
+During a Naikan Retreat, you would sit in a quiet, private space and apply those questions to the most significant people in your life, starting with your mother and continuing with your father, siblings, children, friends, and partners.
 This process can soften your heart and transform your story in powerful ways.

 Please email me if you have questions — email@example.com .

 Linda Anderson Krech, LICSW, is Program Director of the ToDo Institute and has been a frequent contributor to Thirty Thousand Days.
 She is the author of Little Dreams: A Practical Guide to Spiritual Parenting and has been teaching Japanese Psychology for over 25 years.